New Deal: Growing equality of income

 A major result of the full employment at high wages was a sharp, long-lasting decrease in the level of income inequality (Great Compression).
 The gap between rich and poor narrowed dramatically in the area of nutrition because food rationing and price controls provided a reasonably priced diet to everyone.
 White collar workers did not typically receive overtime and therefore the gap between white collar and blue collar income narrowed.
 Large families that had been poor during the 1930s had four or more wage earners and these families shot to the top one-third income bracket.
 Overtime provided large paychecks in war industries and average living standards rose steadily, with real wages rising by 44% in the four years of war, while the percentage of families with an annual income of less than $2,000 fell from 75% to 25% of the population.

 In 1941, 40% of all American families lived on less than the $1,500 per year defined as necessary by the Works Progress Administration for a modest standard of living.
-The median income stood at $2,000 a year, while 8 million workers earned below the legal minimum.
+The median income stood at $2,000 per year, and 8 million workers earned below the legal minimum.
 From 1939 to 1944, wages and salaries more than doubled, with overtime pay and the expansion of jobs leading to a 70% rise in average weekly earnings during the course of the war.
 Membership in organized labor increased by 50% between 1941 and 1945 and because the War Labor Board sought labor-management peace, new workers were encouraged to participate in the existing labor organizations, thereby receiving all the benefits of union membership such as improved working conditions, better fringe benefits, and higher wages.
 As noted by William H. Chafe, "with full employment, higher wages and social welfare benefits provided under government regulations, American workers experienced a level of well-being that, for many, had never occurred before".
-According to one study over 60% of Americans lived in poverty in 1933, while under 40% did so by 1945.
+According to one study over 60% of Americans lived in poverty in 1933, and under 40% did so by 1945.

 As a result of the new prosperity, consumer expenditures rose by nearly 50%, from $61.7 billion at the start of the war to $98.5 billion by 1944.
 Individual savings accounts climbed almost sevenfold during the course of the war.
 The share of total income held by the top 5% of wage earners fell from 22% to 17% while the bottom 40% increased their share of the economic pie.
 In addition, during the course of the war, the proportion of the American population earning less than $3,000 (in 1968 dollars) fell by half.